kutyel/kutyel-hakyll/src/posts/2023-02-23-elm-to-haskell-part2.md

 ---

+## Acknowledgements

+Many people has made possible the production of this blogpost, I want to personally thank [Robert Pearce](https://twitter.com/RobertWPearce) for his excellent [Hakyll + Nix tutorial](https://robertwpearce.com/the-hakyll-nix-template-tutorial.html), and [Domen Kožar](https://twitter.com/domenkozar), for all his work with [Cachix](https://www.cachix.org/) and the [Nix](https://nixos.org/) ecosystem in general (and for his infinite patience 😇).

+I would also like to thank [Chris Allen](https://twitter.com/bitemyapp) and [Julie Moronukie](https://twitter.com/argumatronic), because together they created the [Haskell Book™️](https://haskellbook.com/), which is still in my opinion **the best possible way to learn Haskell** and it is actually the reason I am today working with Haskell.

+Could not be more grateful to all of them! 😍

 Enough bad puns for today, hope you learned something new!
 If you enjoyed this post and would like me to continue the series (_next up would probably be MOOONAAAAAADSSSS 👻🦇🦇🦇_), please share it in your social networks and **follow me on [Twitter](https://twitter.com/FlavioCorpa)!** 🙌🏻